 Kick Music Group

 Rob Hampton formed Kick Music Group in 1999 so he could look more professional while booking his first band Poptart Monkeys.
 They eventually were sued by Kellogg’s and gained national attention in 2001.
 He spent the next 15 years touring as a professional musician while booking and managing several bands.
-He currently runs Hampton Consulting a marketing company he started 10 years ago that has helped build dozens of brands, but he still finds time to manage bands, book bands and play in the band Light Up The Moon.
+He currently runs Hampton Consulting a highly successful marketing company he started 10 years ago that has helped build dozens of brands such as AT&T, Viasat and Deep Sentinel Home Security, but he still finds time to manage bands, book bands and play in the band Light Up The Moon.

 Rob is a voting member of the Grammy’s (Philadelphia Chapter) and one of the youngest members of the Broadcast Pioneers.
 He owns 3 music TV shows that air worldwide on broadcast, smart TVs, set top boxes, satellite TV, and more.
 His shows WHO?MAG TV, DMTV, and Video Vision have given hundreds of independent artists a new platform to be seen worldwide.

 Rob also owns multiple TV networks including iFame TV (first channel on Apple TV and Roku to play hip hop and EDM), WHO?MAG Multimedia (called the Netflix of Music – watch on Apple TV, Roku, Google Play, an app in all cellphone stores, and whomagtv.com), and Video Vision (all genres of music videos – watch on Apple TV and Roku).
 His networks are also built into 18 of the biggest international smart TVs.